 Brain Tumor: Glioblastoma

-Just before his 50th birthday, a trip to the ER led to the discovery of a brain tumor.
+Just before Brian Nelson's 50th birthday, a trip to the ER led to the discovery of a brain tumor.
 After two surgeries, Dr. Charles Cobbs recommended experimental treatment of an anti-viral drug — and it’s working.

 Brain Tumor: Meningioma